rfjakob/gocryptfs/Documentation/MANPAGE.md

 #### -fusedebug
 Enable fuse library debug output.

-#### -h, -help
-Print a short help text that shows the more-often used options.

-#### -hh
-Long help text, shows all available options.

-#### -hkdf
-Use HKDF to derive separate keys for content and name encryption from the master key.

 #### -i duration, -idle duration
 Only for forward mode: automatically unmount the filesystem if it has been idle for the specified duration.
 Durations can be specified like "500s" or "2h45m".
 0 (the default) means stay mounted indefinitely.

-#### -info
-Pretty-print the contents of the config file for human consumption, stripping out sensitive data.

-#### -init
-Initialize encrypted directory.

 #### -ko
 Pass additional mount options to the kernel (comma-separated list).